What is Orientation Week?

 All faculty Orientation Weeks at Queen’s are committed to and strive to promote these five Orientation goals:

-to make all students feel welcome;
+To make all students feel welcome

-to facilitate a smooth transition to university;
+To facilitate a smooth transition to university

-to build a strong and inclusive community of students;
+To build a strong and inclusive community of students

-to make new students comfortable in their academic, social, cultural, and environmental contexts;
+To make new students comfortable in their academic, social, cultural, and environmental contexts

-Please direct any questions regarding orientation week to the following:
+Please direct any questions regarding Orientation Week to the following:

-Conor Gallant, Head Gael 2017, at firstname.lastname@example.org
+Noam Epstein Roth, Head Gael 2019, at firstname.lastname@example.org